demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

 This will iterate over **all content entities** under the pack `HelloWorld` and will and in turn will upload each entity to the Cortex XSOAR instance.
 <br/><br/>
 ```
-demisto-sdk upload -i Packs/HelloWorld -c
+demisto-sdk upload -i Packs/HelloWorld -u
 ```
-This will compile the pack `HelloWorld` and will upload the compiled `HelloWorld.zip` to the Cortex XSOAR instance.
+This will unify the pack `HelloWorld` and will upload the unified `content_packs.zip` to the Cortex XSOAR instance.
 <br/><br/>
 ```
-demisto-sdk upload -i HelloWorld.zip
+demisto-sdk upload -i path/to/HelloWorld.zip
 ```
 This will upload the compiled `HelloWorld.zip` to the Cortex XSOAR instance.
 <br/><br/>